Take the Inca Trail to Machu Picchu

 Day 12 (Pampas-Tarma)

-Again, we enjoy spectacular scenery and roads, arriving mid- afternoon into Tarma.
-This area is the center for flower growing in Peru, and a colourful colonial town set in a lush valley between the high Andean mountains with lovely views on all sides.
+Again, we enjoy spectacular scenery and roads, arriving mid- afternoon into bustling Tarma.
+This area is the center for flower growing in Peru, set in a lush valley between the high Andean mountains with lovely views on all sides.
 An overnight stay at this rustic hacienda, with its own chapel in the courtyard includes a hearty dinner in the fresco clad dining room.
 A log fire, and local Pisco liquor make the ideal nightcap before our descent to the jungle next morning.

 Day 13 (Tarma-Pampa Hermosa Jungle Reserve)